hellogreg/pstv/pstv.md

 But I think it's at least worth the small investment of paying one person to be its champion: someone to make the system better and build a case for it inside and outside the company -- for a couple of years, anyway.

-Reframe the PSTV the way the Apple framed the Apple TV.
-Call it "a hobby" for a while, improving how it looks and works.
-Gradually build a loyal userbase, while still remaining mostly free from sales expectations.
-See if the media and the public will give it a shot over time, before writing the whole thing off as a failure.
+Reframe the PSTV the way the Apple has framed the Apple TV: calling it a "hobby."
+Improve how the PSTV looks and works, and gradually build a loyal userbase -- while still remaining mostly free from sales expectations.
+(Apple's own hobby has now surpassed 25M unit sales over eight years.<sup>2</sup>) It can even function as an R&D testbed for gauging public response to new features that may make it into future Sony products.

 ### How I can help